-Situated near the southern tip of Lake Michigan, Chicago is the third largest city in the United States, with nearly three million living within the city limits.
-The city is justly famous for its modern architecture and open green spaces, remarkable for a city of such scale, and boasts a thriving commercial center and a flourishing arts community renowned for theater and music.
+Situated near the southern tip of Lake Michigan, Chicago is a cosmopolitan city with nearly 80 distinct neighborhoods and a bustling academic and professional job market.
+The city is famous for its modern architecture and open green spaces, remarkable for a city of such scale, and boasts a flourishing arts community renowned for theater and music.

 Hyde Park and the University

 The University is located along the lake and is a quick train, bus, or car ride from downtown Chicago.
 The University's neighborhood, Hyde Park, is home to many UChicago faculty and graduate students.
 Hyde Park residents enjoy the neighborhood's museums, eclectic restaurants, and shopping.
 Once an independent town, the Hyde Park neighborhood has a history of social activism, political leadership, and community life; it is also the site of the Museum of Science and Industry, the DuSable Museum of African American History, and architectural landmarks such as the Frederick C. Robie House - built by Frank Lloyd Wright.